Your Kid's First Real Project: From 'I Know HTML' to Deployed App

 | Anything without a defined end state | No shipping = no learning the hardest part |

-The AI-Assisted Workflow
+The AI-Assisted Workflow (Plus Peer Help)

 Here's the reality of modern development in 2026: nobody writes every line from scratch.
 Professional developers use AI tools daily.
 Your child should too.
 The skill isn't memorizing syntax -- it's knowing what to build, how to describe it, and how to evaluate AI-generated code.